 South Carolina Perjury Laws

 The criminal offense of perjury falls under South Carolina §16-9-10.
-This statute explains that a person is guilty of committing perjury if:
+This statute explains that a person is guilty of committing perjury if their testimony is one of the following:

-- Their testimony is given on a court record, or a state judicial or regulatory administrative proceeding
+- Given on a court record, or a state judicial or regulatory administrative proceeding

-- Their testimony is given on any document, record, report, or form required by the laws of the state
+- Given on any document, record, report, or form required by the laws of the state

 What is Subornation of Perjury?